vinsonchuong/selenium-adapter/README.md

 Navigate to a given URL.

+In Chrome, if navigation fails due to a connection error or an HTTP status code in the 400s or 500s, an error will be raised.

 #### `function evaluate<T> (adapter: WebDriver, fn: () => T): Promise<T>`
 ```js
 import {makeHeadlessChromeAdapter, navigate, evaluate} from 'selenium-adapter'